 What first led you to self-publish some of your books?

 I had books finished and ready to go and couldn’t find a publisher that was interested in them.
 Maid for Love, book 1 of the Gansett Island Series, was rejected by every romance publisher.
 That series has gone on to sell nearly 5 million books.
 The Treading Water Series, which has been very successful for me and much adored by readers, was also rejected all over the place.

 What do you like best and worst about self-publishing?

 I like everything about self-publishing.
 I like making all the decisions about covers and editing and release dates and prices.
 There’s nothing I don’t like about it, although it is a lot of work.
 Luckily, it’s work I love to do, and I have a fantastic team supporting me every step of the way.

 Are you still planning to write for traditional publishers?

 Nope!
 I’m 100 percent indie as of August 2020 and thrilled to be completely running my own show.

 I have a book I’d like to self-publish, but I have no idea how to get started.
 What do I do?

 You’ve come to the right place!
 Check out my Formatting Fairies and get in touch with any questions you have after you’ve visited our website.
-Join my Author Support Network on Facebook and my indie-focused self-publishing loop on Yahoo.
+Join my Author Support Network on Facebook.